Ketamine Therapy: Can it Fix Depression?

 This study wasn’t placebo-controlled, so the results are weaker than the first one.

-Research on ketamine for anxiety is more early-stage than ketamine for depression, but the compound does seem to be effective at least short-term for anxiety.
-We look forward to longer-term trials.
+Research on ketamine for anxiety is more early-stage than ketamine for depression, but the compound does seem to be effective as a short-term treatment.

 Is Ketamine Addictive?